fcroiseaux/html-mail-composer/README.md

 * a version of the html code compatible with email clients
 * a plain text version
-* the list of warnings
+* eventually the list of warnings

 in a json structure